-A miniature schnauzer is often fed twice a day, with 1/2 to 1 cup of dry food split between the two meals.
-Miniature Schnauzers are prone to having high fat levels (hyperlipidemia) and some may need a special diet to help manage their fats.
-This can be a good reason not to give your dog table scraps and unhealthy human food as treats.
+Feed your miniature schnauzer twice a day, with 1/2 to 1 cup of dry food split between the two meals.
+Miniature schnauzers are prone to having high fat levels (hyperlipidemia), and some may need a special diet to help manage their fats.
+Don't give the dog table scraps or unhealthy human food as treats.

-As with any dog, be sure to keep tabs on whether your dog is gaining weight as obesity can shorten his lifespan and increase his risk of diseases.
+As with any dog, keep tabs on whether your dog is gaining weight, as obesity can shorten his lifespan and increase his risk of diseases.
 Discuss this with your veterinarian to see if he will need a special diet or more exercise.

-You should brush your dog's teeth.
-Daily is preferred, or at least two to three times per week.
+You should brush your dog's teeth daily, or at least two to three times per week.
 This will keep his breath fresh and help prevent gum disease and tartar buildup.